PROFILE

 Following intense diplomatic efforts by the

-Six-Party Talks were held in Beijing over a
+round of Six-Party Talks were held in Beijing

 Peninsula in a peaceful manner.
 The D.P.R.K. for